wranders/docs/docs/guides/wsl/automatic-hosts-file/README.md

 network drivers.

 This script must be run with elevated privileges.
-The above script is assumed to be placed in `%USERPROFILE%\Documents\PowerShell\Scripts` and be named `updateHosts.ps1`.
-If the script is a different name or in a different location, change the `$scriptLocation` variable.
+The above script is assumed to be placed in `#!powershell $env:USERPROFILE\Documents\PowerShell\Scripts` and be named `updateHosts.ps1`.
+If the script is a different name or in a different location, change the `#!powershell $scriptLocation` variable.

 This script can be copied and paste inside an elevated PowerShell terminal.